Portable Protein on the Go

-These assumptions are partly correct.
-It takes, on average, about four hours for the human body to digest normal solid foods (and protein bars) and extract all the nutrients from them.
-On the other hand, the whey protein isolate found in most shakes can be absorbed by the muscles almost immediately, which makes them ideal for use after strength training workouts.
+The whey protein isolates found in most shakes can be absorbed by the muscles almost immediately, which makes them ideal for use after strength training workouts.

-Protein bars are not nearly as effective for giving your muscles a growth burst right after working out, but they can still be highly useful to the aspiring or active athlete.
+Protein bars are not nearly as effective for giving your muscles a growth burst right after working out, but they can still be highly useful to aspiring or active athletes.
 You can throw some bars in your glove box so you’ll never be without a high-protein snack.
-You can slip some into your gym bag; they’ll do in a pinch in case you run out of time to eat beforehand, or if you forget your powdered shake supplement mix.
-You can even eat a protein bar with each meal to make sure you’re getting enough protein in your diet.
+You can slip some into your gym bag; they’ll do in a pinch in case you run out of time to eat beforehand, or if using your powdered supplement mix isn’t convenient.

-But as you do all of these things (or some of them), carefully monitor how much protein is in your diet to make sure you don’t get too much.
-It’s possible to cause irreparable harm to your kidneys and renal system if you get too much protein too often.
-It can also lead to kidney stones and the like.
+Use a free tool like Cronometer.com to monitor how much protein, fat, and carbohydrates are in your diet to make sure you don’t get too much protein at one time.
+It’s possible to cause harm to your kidneys and renal system if you get too much protein too often.

 Not all protein bars are created equal.
 Some may be high in sugar, artificial sweeteners, and other additives that can reduce their potential health benefits.
 Read the labels and choose protein bars that are made with high-quality protein sources and minimal additives.
 Beware of claims such as “Keto Friendly” or “0 Sugar.”
 Some manufacturers hide sugars behind technical terms such as dextrose, maltose, galactose, etc.